Context

 Our impact

-– Provision of drinking water in health centres
+- WASH activities in health centres and schools

 Should you have any questions, please contact Thomas Janny.